-The Company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and it does not retain control of the financial asset.
+The Company derecognizes a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all the risks and rewards of ownership of the financial asset are transferred or in which the Company neither transfers nor retains substantially all the risks and rewards of ownership and it does not retain control of the financial asset.

-The Company enters into transactions whereby it transfers assets recognized in its statement of balance sheet, but retains either all or substantially all of the risks and rewards of the transferred assets.
+The Company enters transactions whereby it transfers assets recognized in its statement of balance sheet, but retains either all or substantially all the risks and rewards of the transferred assets.
 In these cases, the transferred assets are not derecognized.

-- B. Financial liabilities and equity instruments - a) Classification of debt or equity b) Equity instrument c) Financial liabilities
+C. Financial liabilities and equity instruments

+a) Classification of debt or equity